-This conflict is extremely complicated and predates the current 11 day crisis by decades.
-But, because of the rising Palestinian death toll it is necessary to put an end to the violence and find a resolution without displacing more Palestinians from their homes.
-Any conflict resolution that exists right now is inevitably a short term solution, so it will be necessary for the Israeli government to work with Palestinians and their allies to find a long term solution for peace in the region.
-It is important for powerful countries such as the United States to hold Israel, a strong U.S. ally, accountable for these humanitarian injustices.
+This conflict is extremely complicated and predates the current 11-day crisis by decades.
+But, because of the rising Palestinian death toll, it is necessary to put an end to the violence and find a resolution without displacing more Palestinians from their homes.
+Any conflict resolution that exists right now is inevitably a short-term solution, so it will be necessary for the Israeli government to work with Palestinians and their allies to find a long-term solution for peace in the region.
+Powerful countries such as the United States need to hold Israel, a strong U.S. ally, accountable for these humanitarian injustices.
 The Vatican’s rhetoric in favor of Palestine shows the importance of protecting displaced people and how the voice of powerful international institutions can help create momentum for change.

-Tension and conflict between Palestine and Israel has existed for over a century, preceding the World Wars.
+Tension and conflict between Palestine and Israel have existed for over a century, preceding the World Wars.
 But, this conflict really came to a head in 1948, the year Israel was declared a country.
 BBC History explains that “Israel was born from war, both the legacy of the Holocaust and more immediate conflict when the Arab armies attacked in May 1948.”
-The conflict in this region is long and complicated and each side views casualties and use of military force in opposing perspectives.
+The conflict in this region is long and complicated and each side views casualties and use of military force from opposing perspectives.
 After becoming a country, Israel continued to expand their territory in the late 1940s, resulting in many more Arab-Israeli wars in the following decades.
-While there have been peace deals, the most prominent being in1993, they are short lived and do not address the root tensions within the region.
+While there have been peace deals, the most prominent being in1993, they are short-lived and do not address the root tensions within the region.
 Currently, there are still around 700,000 Palestinians in refugee camps in the Gaza Strip.
-The past 11 days of conflict has been the worst conflict in the region since 2014.
+The past 11 days of conflict have been the worst conflict in the region since 2014.
 This conflict is making international headlines, as powerful countries and organizations release statements on where they stand on the Palestinian-Israeli conflict.
-Prior to this current conflict, the Vatican has shown that they are pro-Palestine.
+Before this current conflict, the Vatican has shown that they are pro-Palestine.
 According to Business Insider, there has been de facto recognition of Palestine from the Vatican since 2012 and the Vatican signed a treaty with Palestine recognizing it as a state in 2015.
-Overall, the Vatican agrees with the proposal of a two state solution, a resolution Israel rejects.
+Overall, the Vatican agrees with the proposal of a two-state solution, a resolution Israel rejects.